angusmillar/Deprecated-Pyro/README.md

 **Description:** This setting sets the service's Service Base URL and must match the URL where the service is hosted.
 This is the URL that will host the FHIR API.
 Care must be taken changing this URL post the service being in operation as the physical Resources and the search indexes in the database, and any external references with still have the previous URL reference.
 In practice, all Resource would need to also be updated and recommitted.
 Changing this setting here not perform that update.

-**Pyro.Web (Project)**
+**Pyro.WebApi (Project)**

-The Pyro.Web will run the server in IIS Express and launch the browser to show the simple landing page website.
-This is primarily used for when the server is deployed in production so that we have some sort of landing page for visitors to see.
-This website will not be developed further as I am working on a separate front end project independent to this solution based in javascript and React.
+The Pyro.WebApi will run the server in IIS Express.
+This is primarily used for when the server is deployed in production in a production IIS instance.
+It does not provide any webpage only the FHIR API endpoints hosted in IIS.
+There is a seperate independent javascript React SPA website project that provide a website landing page for the Pyro Server found here: https://bitbucket.org/angusmillar/pyro-web.
-Before you run this project you will need to change the connection string for the Pyro.Web.
+Before you run this project Pyro.WebApi you will need to change the connection string for the Pyro.WebApi.
 This can be found in the file:

-`Pyro.Web\App_Data\ Connectons.config`
+`Pyro.WebApi\App_Data\Connectons.config`

 Just change the ‘connectionString’ element to meet your database.
 You will also need to set the ‘ServiceBaseURL’ property in the file (See doco above in Pyro.ConsoleServer for this property)

-`Pyro.Web \App_Data\ PyroApp.config`
+`Pyro.WebApi\App_Data\PyroApp.config`

 Both projects when first run will create a database at the given ConnectionString.
 This will actualy only occur when the first call is made to the FHIR API.
 So you can do a simple GET: http://yourdomain/fhir/Patient to tigger this to occur.